osposweb/osposweb.github.io/Sales.md

 - *$YCO or {YCO:9}* - This will be replaced with the number of sales records with rollover each year.
 - *$SCO or {SCO:9}* - This is a count of the number of suspended sales records with an invoice number.
 - *{ISEQ:9}* - [Proposed] This will use the "Last invoice number used" configuration value to build the invoice when the sale is complete.
 When the sale is complete the value is incremented and replaces {ISEQ}.
 If the invoice number should be a fixed number of digits then the number of digits to use can be indicated using the following format {ISEQ:9} with the single numeric digit after the colon representing the number of digits that should be returned.
 It can be up to 9 digits long with 0 indicating that the number should be as long as necessary to hold the full value and {xxx:0} and {xxx} will be treated the same.
 - *%y* -  The two digit year from the date of sale replaces the value %y.
 In fact, there are numerous "%" tokens that are based on current system date and time.
-They are listed a http://php.net/manual/en/function.strftime.php
+They are listed at http://php.net/manual/en/function.strftime.php

 For example, If the value "INV-%y{ISEQ:6}" will render the invoice number INV-17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.